How To Name Ionic Compounds

 The simplest ionic compounds are binary ionic compounds, meaning they contain only two elements: a metal cation and a nonmetal anion.
 These are also known as Type I ionic compounds.
 The naming convention for these compounds is relatively straightforward:

 1. The name of the cation (metal) is written first.
 The cation's name remains unchanged.
-For example, the cation from sodium (Na) is simply called sodium.
+To give you an idea, the cation from sodium (Na) is simply called sodium.

 2. The name of the anion (nonmetal) is written second.
 The anion's name is modified by changing its ending to "-ide".
-For example, chlorine (Cl) becomes chloride, oxygen (O) becomes oxide, sulfur (S) becomes sulfide, and nitrogen (N) becomes nitride.
+Take this: chlorine (Cl) becomes chloride, oxygen (O) becomes oxide, sulfur (S) becomes sulfide, and nitrogen (N) becomes nitride.

 Examples: